nicoinn/sensor_data_forwarder/README.md

-# Tellduscore Forwarded
+# Sensor data Forwarded
-A Python daemon to query sensor data from the Telldus Tellstick Duo and forward to EmonCMS and more
+A small Python daemon to query and forward sensor data accross various platform, currently focused on reading from Telldus Tellstick Duo and forwarding to EmonCMS.
+More platforms will eventually come :)

 # Prerequisites
 - A [Tellstick duo](http://telldus.com/produkt/tellstick-duo/) or an equivalent product that works with TelldusCore